Money & Subsidies

 • Projected value: ~$130,000

-• POSB Invest-Saver: From $100/month, invest in STI ETF or ABF Bond ETF
+• POSB Invest-Saver: From $100/month, STI ETF or ABF Bond ETF

-• FSMOne RSP: Wide selection of ETFs and funds, from $100/month
+• FSMOne RSP: Wide ETF and fund selection, from $100/month

 • Endowus, StashAway, Syfe: Robo-advisors with education-focused portfolios

-Pros: Potentially highest returns over 15+ years, flexible contributions, no lock-in Cons: Market risk (your balance can drop in any given year), requires discipline, no guaranteed outcome
+Pros: Potentially highest returns, flexible contributions, no lock-in Cons: Market risk (your balance can drop in any given year), requires discipline

 Strategy 3: Education Endowment Plan

-Endowment plans from insurers offer guaranteed returns and a payout at a specified age (typically 18 or 21).
+Insurance-linked endowment plans offer guaranteed returns and a payout at a specified age (typically 18 or 21).

 How it works:

-• Receive a guaranteed payout at maturity, plus non-guaranteed bonuses
+• Get a guaranteed payout at maturity, plus non-guaranteed bonuses

 • Estimated payout: ~$80,000-$85,000